 When the project is extended using extends all inheritance, all projects that are imported by it, both directly and indirectly, are considered virtually extended.
 That is, the project manager creates implicit projects that extend every project in the hierarchy; all these implicit projects do not control sources on their own and use the object directory of the "extending all" project.

 It is possible to explicitly extend one or more projects in the hierarchy in order to modify the sources.
 These extending projects must be imported by the "extending all" project, which will replace the corresponding virtual projects with the explicit ones.

-When building such a project hierarchy extension, the Project Manager will ensure that both modified sources and sources in virtual extending projects that depend on them, are recompiled.
+When building such a project hierarchy extension, the project manager will ensure that both modified sources and sources in implicit extending projects that depend on them are recompiled.